Note on Terror Groups: There exist

 Self-Defense Forces of Colombia (AUC)(Autodefensas

-Unidas de Colombia) an umbrella organization formed
+Unidas de Colombia) an umbrella organization

 consolidate most local and regional paramilitary